 After failing in the haberdashery business, Truman ran for county judge (the title for a county commissioner) in Jackson County, MO.
 In 1924, he ran for re-election and lost, the only election he ever lost.
 In 1926 he was again elected judge, a post he held until 1934 when he ran for the U.S. Senate and won.
-During World War II, Senator Truman headed the Truman Commission that investigated fraud in defense contracts.
-Truman was responsible for saving the government several million dollars.
+During World War II, Senator Truman headed The Truman Committee that investigated wartime corruption and waste spending, saving the government between $10 and $15 billion, not to mention thousands of lives of servicemen.
 He remained in the Senate until President Franklin Roosevelt tapped him as his running mate for his fourth term in 1944.

 On April 12, 1945, less than three months as vice president, Harry S. Truman was sworn in as the 33rd President of the United States following the unexpected death of Roosevelt.
 Truman faced some of the most complex issues to ever face any world leader.

 Internationally these decisions included the decision to drop the atomic bomb to end World War II, the daunting task of re-building both Europe and Japan, the changing of American foreign policy.